okfn/okfestival-public-report/README.md

 Because the markup for Images and Quotes can be cumbersome to copy and paste, they use includes.
 The includes are formatted as follows.

+Please be careful when copying and pasting this code as non-standard quotes can cause errors.

 Images:

     {% include image.html filename="NameOfImage.jpg" alt="Accessible alternate text" caption="Caption that goes under the image" %}

+If you need to add a link to the photographer, and in HTML and make sure the inner quotes are single quotes.

+  {% include image.html filename="NameOfImage.jpg" alt="Accessible alternate text" caption="Caption that goes under the image.
+Photo take by <a href='link'>Photographer Name</a>." %}

 Quotes: